Kayli/logspub/dev/datascience-ml.md

   - network should devote more focus to the small, but important, parts of the data

 - self-attention

+- cosine similarity
+  - dot product of the vectors (e.g. embeddings) divided by the product of their magnitudes
+  - results in a value between -1 and 1 where
+    (1) means vectors are identical
+    (0) means vectors are orthogonal
+    (-1) means vectors are diametrically opposed

 ## reinforcement learning